 The Moringa tree is a tree that doesn’t stop giving, no wonder it is a “miracle plant” in many countries!

 Next time you visit the Growcery Camp, ask about our small Moringa forest that came about during lockdown.

 We also have Moringa powder in stock for purchasing that you can add to your salads, pasta dishes, stews, smoothies and muffins, brownies, pancakes when baking!

-You could even use the powder to make some natural skincare and beauty products such as face scrubs and hair conditioner!
+You could even use the powder to make natural skincare and beauty products like face scrubs and hair conditioners!

 van Jaarsveld, E., 2007.
 Moringa Ovalifolia | Plantzafrica. [online] Pza.sanbi.org.
 Available at: <http://pza.sanbi.org/moringa-ovalifolia>.

 Fourie, C., 2020.
 Moringa Ovalifolia – Namibia Trees And Plants.